-When it comes to most items, drugstore chains such as Walgreens or CVS frequently can’t compete on price with stores such as Walmart, Target or the local grocery store.
+Drugstore chains such as Walgreens or CVS frequently can’t compete on price with stores such as Wal-Mart, Target or the local grocery store.
 But as with many things in life, there are hacks that level the playing field.

 Impossible?
-I thought so, so I invited her to meet me at a local Walgreens and explain how she does it.
+That’s how it sounded to me.
+So, I invited her to meet me at a local Walgreens and explain how she does it.
 This video is what resulted.
 Check it out, then read on for more.

 While that may sound like a hassle, the rewards are powerful: very cheap and sometimes free stuff.